Pearson-Higher-Ed/elements/docs/elements/buttons.md

 section: elements
 ---

-Use a button to represent a user action.
+Use a button to represent a user action&#8212; specifically, pressing it should perform an action on a page or document, rather than navigating a user elsewhere.

 {{#demo}}
 <button class="pe-btn">Default</button>